-Today is the wedding anniversary of two pretty amazing people in my life.
+Today is the anniversary of two pretty amazing people in my life.
 A couple I've been absolutely blessed to call Mom and Dad.
-Fifty one years is a long time y'all, especially in this day and age.
-To honor their super special day, I'm re-posting a blog I did last year about their legacy of love.
+Fifty-three years is a long time y'all, especially in this day and age.
+To honor their super special day, I'm posting my annual blog about their legacy of love.

 Last week, as I was cleaning my new office space in my home, I came across a box.
 As I opened the lid and peeked inside, I saw it was filled with old pictures.
 Instantly my heart soared.